carbonplan/compliance-users/components/about.md

 Specifically, the underlying data allows us to ask who has used credits from a particular offset project (project → users), which offset projects a particular regulated entity has turned in credits from (user → projects), and which emitting facilities are associated with a regulated entity (user → facilities).
 Note that while both offset projects and facilities can be connected to a user, the structure of the underlying data does not allow facilities and projects to be directly associated with each other.

-Additional information about offset projects can be found in our public [offsets database](https://carbonplan.org/research/offsets-db/projects/CAR1264), which includes data on total issuance and retirement, and links out to registry documentation.
-For our analysis of the overcrediting of forest offset project in particular, as well as a tool for tracking their intersection with wildfire, see our[forest offsets tools](https://carbonplan.org/research/forest-offsets).
+Additional information about offset projects can be found in our public [offsets database](https://carbonplan.org/research/offsets-db), which includes data on total issuance and retirement, and links out to registry documentation.
+For our analysis of the overcrediting of forest offset project in particular, as well as a tool for tracking their intersection with wildfire, see our [forest offsets tools](https://carbonplan.org/research/forest-offsets).

 You can cite this work as: